Dream Zone

-Dream Zone is an adventure video game developed by JAM Software and published by Baudville.
-The game was released in 1988 for the Apple IIGS and then ported to the MS-DOS, Amiga, and Atari ST.
+Dream Zone is an adventure game developed by JAM Software and published by Baudville.
+It was released in 1988 for the Apple II and Apple IIGS, followed by versions for MS-DOS, the Amiga, and the Atari ST.

 Plot

-The player becomes trapped in his own dream, thanks to a scientist's rotten elixir, and must escape the weird world of his own imagination to reach reality again.
-The dream is full of nightmarish creatures and contains magic, airships, a floating castle, and a troublesome bureaucracy.
+Dream Zone is a game in which an elixir from a scientist traps the player in his own imaginary dream world of terrifying creatures, magic, airships, a floating castle, and an infuriating bureaucracy, that he must escape to return to reality.

+Development and release

+Dream Zone was released for the Apple II and Apple IIGS in the second quarter of 1988, for the MS-DOS in November 1988, and for the Amiga and Atari ST in December 1988.

 Reception

 Compute! stated that the game "truly conveys a dream-like feeling".
 The magazine praised its satire and the IIGS version's graphics, and stated that "it's hard to believe that the program was written by two high school juniors".
 A later Compute! review praised the graphics, story, and interface.
 The game was reviewed in 1988 in Dragon #134 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 5 out of 5 stars.
+"The Pilgrim" of ACE gave the game a score of 68/100 for "landscape", 65/100 for "challenge", 79/100 for "system", and 69/100 for "encounters".
+Aktueller Software Markt gave the game a score of 9/10 for graphics, 11/10 for story, 6/10 for vocabulary, 10/10 for atmosphere, and 9/10 for price and performance.

 The game sold upwards of 10,000 copies, earning the developers about $15,000.